schlessinger-lab/pyvol/_sources/load_previous.rst.txt

 Selecting Saved Results
 -----------------------

 PyVOL saves its output as a collection of two files that hold all of the information to recreate the original `Spheres` object in memory.
 These files consist of a csv holding `Spheres` data and a 3D file holding surface triangulation information.
 If a surface has not been computed for a `Spheres` object, the 3D file will not be written out.
 However, all modes accessible through the PyMOL command-line and GUI interfaces will write a 3D file.
-The 3D files by default are written in the `ascii STL` format (updated from the wavefront `obj` format in PyVOL 1.2.34 and GUI version 1.1.3).
+The 3D files by default are written in the `OBJ` format.
 Either the 3D file or the csv can be provided to read in the collection of both.

 .. code-block:: python